Contact Form for Static Sites Using Cloudflare Workers and Airtable

 The <form> element does not include action or method attributes.
 Instead, use JavaScript to:

-- Block many spambots that can’t process JavaScript
+- Block many spambots that cannot process JavaScript.

 let isSubmitted = false;